Trauma and Emergency Institute

 offering comprehensive diagnosis and treatment of pediatric emergencies.

-Pediatric traumas have more than doubled this past year.
+Pediatric traumas have more than doubled this past year and for the first

 - Patients are cared for by a team of specially trained physicians, nurses